django/deps/draft/0010-new-governance.rst

 * "DSF" and "DSF Board": the Django Software Foundation and its Board of Directors, respectively.

-* "Django Fellows": a list of multiple people who have been, and in two cases still are, paid by the Django Software Foundation to perform various tasks, including triaging issues, reviewing and merging pull requests, and managing Django's releases.
+* "Django Fellows": a list of multiple people who have been or still are paid by the Django Software Foundation to perform various tasks, including triaging issues, reviewing and merging pull requests, and managing Django's releases.

 * "Django Security Team": a group of people who respond to security issues handled under `Django's security process